How To Make Money With Your Email List – Part Two

 — Selling your own products or services is one of the main ways to earn money from your email list.

 — The next most common method is third-party offers.
-You can even use third-party offers as well as selling your own products.
+You can even use third-party offers as well as sell your own products.

 — Third-party offers can be something your subscribers are happy to receive.
 They can earn you significant income as well.